-Here is how I become a better blogger in 2021.
+Here is how I become a better blogger.
 Keep blogging, respect readers, read, build authority, learn marketing, write with an outline

 If you are a blogger and follow other bloggers in the blogging niche on being a better blogger, then you already know who Neil Patel, Darren Rowse, or Brian Dean is.